 I must have been dreaming while that went on at that point in my life.
 What I saw was an empty Ledenrehu.
 Well, that was a lie.
 I meant an empty living population besides me.
 The grass was gray and there were bodies lined up in the street.
 All of their eyes were wide open but they were purely white as if they looked like empty shells.
 I also saw a huge tower overlooking the village that had the words Pentti Corp on it.
 My body shook as I ran around trying to find anyone that was living.
 Then the realization hit me that I was the one who wasn’t strong enough to save my village from being poisoned as the water supply went to everyone and they all had a taste of deadly chemicals.

 I was a failure.
-I should’ve never been so foolish in pranking people in using my powers.
+I should’ve never been so foolish in pranking people for using my powers.
 I should’ve done so much more.

 “Think again, Lumi.”
 Aarne pointed to the containers loaded with the frozen chemicals isolated from the lake with the help of his powers.
 He also brought a water testing vial that showed some colors on it.
 “I just tested the toxicity of Akvamariini Lake, and it’s all clear now.
 Your powers really helped save our village.”